ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

  - fixed bug where missing chaos items never showed (thanks to @ikogan)
  - added warning when no recipes selected
  - fixed bug where exalted recipe set could never be filled (it will show a warning now when you have an exalted set full)
- - added option for item icons on minimap (only little white circles atm)
+ - added option for item icons on minimap (only little white stars atm)
  - added option to lock main overlay position (@hakfo ;))
+ - fixed bug where you couldnt fetch anymore after connection got refused
+ - clarified warning for refused connections (forbidden)
+ - added option to show amount of items missing instead of items owned
+ - fixed bug where amount of items owned/ missing got calculated too early

 #### 1.2.0